Pete Malinverni pays tribute to Leonard Bernstein in new Album

 Pianist Pete Malinverni pays tribute to Leonard Bernstein with his all-star trio featuring bassist Ugonna Okegwo and drummer Jeff Hamilton.
 The album was selected as one of Jazziz Magazine’s Ten Albums You Need to Know (January 2022).

-On the Town – Pete Malinverni Plays Leonard Bernstein, due out January 14, 2022, via Planet Arts Recordings, harkens back to an inspiring “only in New York” meeting between the two passionate musicians.
+On the Town – Pete Malinverni Plays Leonard Bernstein, released on January 14, 2022, via Planet Arts Recordings, harkens back to an inspiring “only in New York” meeting between the two passionate musicians.

 Having spent four decades on the New York City jazz scene, pianist Pete Malinverni has crossed paths with countless revered artists and come away with a host of tales to tell.
 But few moments measure up to the time that Malinverni met the iconic composer/conductor Leonard Bernstein.